 The European transmission system operators (TSOs) work closely together also to achieve the ambitious goal of the EU to create a European internal electricity market.
 As one of four German transmission system operators, 50Hertz is involved in several projects and initiatives, not least due to the central location of its grid area.
 The pan-European activities are coordinated by the European Network of Transmission System Operators for Electricity (ENTSO-E) in which 50Hertz is also active.

 International transmission lines connect the transmission network of 50Hertz to the transmission grids of other countries.
 You can learn more about international interconnectors in operation and the latest developments of the projects for expansion and reconstruction here.

-In order to ensure the efficient use and safe operation of the transmission system of 50Hertz as part of the European interconnected grid, the cross-border transmission capacities available for international electricity trading are determined according to a defined methodology and made available to the market by way of a transparent and non-discriminatory capacity allocation process.
+In order to ensure the efficient use and safe operation of the transmission system of 50Hertz as part of the European interconnected grid, the cross-border transmission capacities available for international electricity trading are determined according to the methodologies, that have been approved jointly by the respectively relevant national regulatory authorities (including the German regulatory authority Bundesnetzagentur) and made available to the market by way of a transparent and non-discriminatory capacity allocation process.